tang0226/fracture/README.md

 ## Coding todo list:
 * Add more toolbar options:
   * All fractal parameters should be able to be modified in the toolbar:
-    * No code modification should be required
-    * Dropdown to select fractal type (like usefuljs.net)
     * Set window
     * Set zoom
     * Set canvas size